Blackfell/blackfell.github.io/_posts/2019-07-02-Password-Fu-Level-1.md

 Stupid, but it works for me.

-## Check yo self - sanity check generation
+## Check yo self

 Make sure it makes sense, are there too many details personal to you?
 Is it predictable?
-Does it have too simpple elements Is it long enough?
+Does it have too simple elements Is it long enough?
+Will the service or site you're putting it in accept its length and complexity?

-My passphrase doesn't meet the complexity requirements for the system it's going in to; I'm already happy that it's adequately secure, so I'll add a special character and a number in a memorable, but non=standard way.
+My passphrase doesn't meet the complexity requirements for the system it's going in to; I'm already happy that it's adequately secure, so I'll add a special character and a number in a memorable, but non-standard way.

 *decorative legislation < brick joy 2 housewife*